gschueler/nom/README.md

 (aka Markdown for XML)

-If you *must* produce XML, noml is meant to be the easiest way to do it.
+If you *must* produce XML, noml is meant to be the easiest way to write it by hand.

 Beta to see how useful it is.